Dramatic changes along Exmoor Drive by the GO Station bring to mind the previous history of Long Branch

 Exmoor Drive.
 Feb.
 8, 2017.
 Jaan Pill photo

 A previous post features an archival aerial photo showing, at the left of the image, how Exmoor Drive appeared in 1949.
 Before the construction of the current termination of Brown’s Line at Lake Shore Blvd.
 West, Exmoor Drive terminated directly at Brown’s Line.
-The roadway also extended further to the west than is now the case; the GO Station parking lot now occupies the land where the western stretch of Exmoor Drive previously extended.
+As well, the GO Station parking lot now covers the ground, where Exmoor Drive previously extended further toward the west.

 Exmoor Drive.
 Feb.
 8, 2017.
 Jaan Pill photo